zuozhenggh/learning-library/analytics-library/oas-retail-qsr/channel-sales/channel-sales.md

     ![Bar Chart](images/bar.png")

-4. Next, let's filter out the years that are not relevant to the visual by dragging Date(Quarter) to the filter tab and **select** quarters in 2020 - 2021.
-Exclude Q3 of 2021.
+4. Next, let's filter out the years that are not relevant to the visual by dragging Date(Quarter) to the filter tab and **select** quarters that are available from 2020 - 2021.

     ![Filter](images/filtered-bar.png")